Plan Your Visit

 Get a 360 degree virtual "bird's eye view" from the top of the Owl's Roost Tower.

 Okefenokee has the great distinction of not only being a part of the National Wildlife Refuge System, but also the National Wilderness Preservation System.
-This designation is given to federal lands are affected primarily by nature and where people are only visitors.
-Managed using minimum tools, Wilderness Areas are places where visitors can experienced unconfined and solitude recreation.
-Celebrate the 50th Anniversary this September!
+This designation is given to federal lands that are affected primarily by nature and where people are only visitors.
+Managed using minimum tools, Wilderness Areas are places where visitors can experience unconfined and solitude recreation.

 Page Photo Credits All photos courtesy of USFWS unless otherwise noted., Alligator - ©George Gentry